What Is Safety Assurance for FAA

 - Evaluations are carried out by an “objective” party that is not regularly involved with what is being evaluated.

-Organizations will need to list what their specific criteria or for how conducts evaluations, clarifying things like:
+Organizations will need to list their specific criteria or for how to conduct evaluations, clarifying things like:

 - What does “objective” mean to the company;